 Here are some important questions to ask yourself:

-Perhaps a more common scenario is that the judge appoints someone who has neither the bandwidth, nor the knowledge to adequately research the choices before them.
-For example: The national average cost for monthly nursing home care is about $6,753.
-For a private room in California, the monthly cost is closer to $14,783 and in New York it is almost $17,000.
+Another common scenario is that the judge appoints someone who has neither the knowledge, nor ability, to adequately research the choices before them.
+For example: the national median cost for nursing home care in a private room is about $8,121 per month, according to Genworth's 2017 Cost of Care Survey.
+For a private room in California, the monthly cost is $9.703 and in New York, it is $11,701.
 Where would you prefer to be housed?
-Though selecting a care facility is just part of the broader conversation, these figures provide an idea of why one might consider planning for not only power of attorney, but specifying further details of care and responsibility.
+Although selecting a care facility is just part of the broader conversation, these figures provide an idea of why one might consider planning for not only power of attorney, but specifying further details of care and responsibility.

-I believe that taking control of these decisions while you still can is crucial.
-There are important steps to assure you have a voice in your own care and management of assets.
+It's crucial to take control of these decisions while you still can.
+The three steps below can help ensure that you have a voice in your own care and management of assets.

 - Set up a Living Trust that provides solid incapacity language to allow for flexibility around management of assets and gives you the ability to appoint a family member, trusted friend or a corporate fiduciary as Successor Trustee.
 Typically, your family physician will examine you and certify your incapacity when the time comes and you will have a smooth, private transition plan in place with the Living Trust.
 A court ruling will not be necessary.
 Trustees must always act in the best interests of the client and can perform all the duties listed earlier.
 Characteristically, the corporate fiduciary has greater knowledge and expertise about the matters being handled.
 They are held to a standard of conduct and trust above all others.

 None of us wants to envision a future where we are facing such an intractable foe as Alzheimer’s.
 Nonetheless, working closely with your attorney to determine your own plan for incapacity will reduce the chance for fraudulent activity, lighten the burden on those you love, and help ensure that your last years are as consistent with your wishes as possible.
-Ultimately, by dealing with this unpleasant task now, you, and the people you love, may enjoy the highest possible quality of life later on.
+Ultimately, by planning ahead, you and your loved ones may enjoy the highest possible quality of life later on.